nixonlr/tic-tac-toe-reactjs/README.md

 - clone the repo
 - run npm install && grunt serve

-**Note**
-This is a work in progress.
-I'm currently fixing the play again feature
+**Note:** This is a work in progress.
+I'm currently fixing the play again feature.
+Thereafter, I'll make game harder to beat.